Skip to content

 Education

 Today’s youth, tomorrow’s leaders.
-Since 2012, we worked with various culinary academies and hotel schools in the Netherlands and Jordan providing guest lectures, health cuisine curriculums, and educational events.
+Since 2012, we worked with various culinary academies and hotel schools in Spain, Jordan, and the Netherlands providing guest lectures, health cuisine curriculums, and educational events.

 Our founder holds a Hospitality Management degree specializing in Training & Development.
-His expertise led to collaborations with the Cas Spijkers Culinary Academy, Saxion University of Applied Sciences, Hashemite University, Royal Academy of Culinary Arts, and Luminus Technical University College.
-Learn more below about some of our educational initiatives.
+His expertise led to collaborations with the Basque Culinary Center, Luminus Technical University College, the Royal Academy of Culinary Arts, the Hashemite University, Saxion University of Applied Sciences, and the Cas Spijkers Culinary Academy.
+Scroll down to learn more about our educational initiatives.

 To celebrate the opening of the 10th Khubeizeh Festival in the Jordan Valley, a special farm visit titled Green Valentine was held on February 14, 2025.
 This visit brought together students, chefs, agricultural experts, and members of the press to highlight the culinary rediscovery of Khubeizeh – also known as Common Mallow, or Malva Neglecta.
 Regarded as both food and medicine by various ancient cultures, Khubeizeh is a nutrient-rich leafy green packed with vitamins, trace minerals, and protein.
 The festival inspired students of the School of Hospitality & Tourism at Luminus Technical University College (LTUC) to transform this ancient superfood into a modern menu by creating seven international dishes featuring Kubeizeh.